-• When children join our academy in Reception, the class teacher will meet and visit new pupils in their setting and meet parents during the term prior to starting in September.

-- Discussion takes place between the pre-school setting and our academy to ensure that we understand the specific needs of children due to join us, and that records are passed on.
+- When children join our academy in Reception, the class teacher will meet parents and will visit new pupils in their setting or in the home during the term prior to starting in September. - Discussion takes place between the pre-school setting and our academy to ensure that we understand the specific needs of children due to join us, and that records are passed on.
 The class teacher will attend relevant meetings (e.g. EHCP reviews) prior to the child starting school, where possible. - Children due to join the academy in reception class will visit the school on several occasions.
-If appropriate, we will arrange for additional visits to our setting for learners identified with SEND. - Resources will be provided to enable a smooth transition (e.g. pictures of the school, class and staff)
+If appropriate, we will arrange for additional visits to our setting for learners identified with SEND. - Resources will be provided to enable a smooth transition (e.g. pictures of the school, class and staff).